-The basis of treatment for Demodex eyelash mites stems around good eyelid hygiene and a prepared tea tree essential oil eyelid cleanser.
-Below we will discuss different ways to enhance your eyelid hygiene, therefore decreasing these pesky eyelash bugs!
+The basis of support in the management of Demodex eyelash mites stems around good eyelid hygiene and a prepared tea tree essential oil eyelid cleanser.
+Below we will discuss different ways to enhance your eyelid hygiene.

 1. Remove Your Eye Makeup With A Tea Tree Remover

 Makeup can give you confidence, but the leftovers can harbor bacteria that can lead to further issues with demodex.
 Do you ever go to bed with makeup on?
-If you answered yes, you need to rethink your eyelid hygiene routine (you can check out Dr. Jenna's routine here) Removing your makeup at night is so important for keeping your eyes and eyelids healthy.
+If you answered yes, you need to rethink your eyelid hygiene routine (you can check out Dr. Jenna's routine here).

 We like recommending an oil based makeup remover that contains tea tree essential oil because the oil will dissolve all of your makeup (even the waterproof kind!)
-The tea tree oil will help fight demodex eye mites and get you feeling better quickly.
 Check out the Heyedrate Eye Makeup Remover Oil on Amazon.It only contains four ingredients: organic grapeseed oil, organic jojoba oil, vitamin E, and tea tree essential oil.

 To use, simply place 3-5 drops of the oil onto a cotton ball or round and massage into your closed eyelids, concentrating on the eyelash area.
 Heyedrate's eye makeup remover oil can even double as a moisturizer all over your face after you've washed it!